jdematos/JSON-webservice-xmodule/README.md

     <p align="center">
      <img src ="Images/On%20Google%20Sheet/Step%208_GoogleSheet.jpg" height="400">
    </p>
-*  Step 9: Copy and paste the current web app URL, you'll need this when we jump over to the modo labs platform.
+*  Step 9: Copy the current web app URL, you'll need this when we jump over to the modo labs platform.
 Before we do this, click on "lastest code" and make sure everything is working correctly.
     <p align="center">
      <img src ="Images/On%20Google%20Sheet/Step%209_GoogleSheet.png" height="400">
    </p>